Dog Face Swollen – Should You Be Worried?

 If the allergens are present in food, your pet eating a special diet will certainly help a lot.
 If the dog is allergic to vaccines, always let the veterinarian know before they start giving the shots.

 On the other hand, if the issue at hand is an allergy to a bee sting, or animal bites (skin allergies), try to treat your pooch with antihistamines as soon as you see that the issue happened.
-We do advise you to talk to the vet about this before you start giving the antihistamines for the allergies on your own.
-If the dog's skin is still rashy after a day, see the vet immediately - the meds may not be enough.
+Talk to the vet about this before you start giving the antihistamines for the allergies on your own.
+If the dog’s skin is still rashy after a day, see the vet immediately – the meds may not be enough.

 Trauma cannot be prevented at all - but you can try to aim to keep your pup safe.
 So, you shouldn't let your pup run free, and limit playing with other dogs.
 If any trauma does occur, you should visit the vet to check out the signs and issues.